 The government-wide, proprietary, and fiduciary fund financial statements are prepared using the economic resources measurement focus and the accrual basis of accounting.
+Accrual basis of accounting records accounting transactions for revenue when earned and expenses when incurred.

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
+Modified accrual basis of accounting combines accrual basis of accounting with cash basis accounting.